devrampat/shopping-cart-pricing/Readme.md

   - Ensures correctness of calculations and offer applications.

 - ✅ **Simple CLI Entry Point**
-  - `index.ts` file simulates a sample basket for demonstration.
+  - `index.ts` file simulates a sample cart for demonstration.